fluffyspillowforts/Playfab-Spammer/README.md

 *(In simpler terms: works on unprotected games like gtag copies or niche fan-games.)*

 Notes:
-- If you skid/steal this I can issue a DMCA takedown for copyright violation. (and also why would you skid something that's public?)
 - If you encounter any issues or want to suggest something then join the Discord server: https://discord.gg/cvNSmKYkpn
 - I wouldn't recommend getting caught using this.